drizzle-team/drizzle-orm/drizzle-seed/README.md

 generates time intervals.

-interval example: "1 years 12 days 5 minutes"
+example of generated value: "1 years 12 days 5 minutes"

 `isUnique` - property that controls if generated values gonna be unique or not.